ewilan-riviere/dlp/README.md

 URL or ID: dQw4w9WgXcQ
 ```

 `get` command will download a video, a playlist or a channel, it will guess from the URL or the ID.
-If you want to use a direct command, you can use `video`, `playlist` or `channel` command.
+If you want to use a direct command, you can use `video`, `chapters`, `playlist` or `channel` command.

 Argument can be a URL or an YouTube ID, it will be detected automatically.
 With URL, it possible to use another website than YouTube, like DailyMotion or PeerTube for example, ID only accept YouTube ID (video, playlist or channel).